 So how do things add up?
 Which of the two cameras – the Canon 200D or the Canon 5DS R – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 200D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More dynamic range: Captures a larger spectrum of light and dark details (1 EV of extra DR).

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.